kshedden/godata_workshop/README.md

 Suppose you save this in a file called `simple.go` in your current working directory.
 You should be able to run it using the command `go run simple.go`.
-Alternatively, you can compile it to an executable using `go build simple.go`, then run the executable using `simple`.
+Alternatively, you can compile it to an executable using `go build simple.go`.
+This will produce a binary executable called `simple` in your local directory, which you can then run using `./simple`.

-Difficulties with any of the steps above are likely due to a missing or incomplete installation of the Go tool, or to misconfigured environment variables such as PATH.

 Go resources